What You Should Know

-We have three employee benefits rates: one for academic departments and programs; one for administrative departments; and one for the Princeton Plasma Physics Laboratory.
-All three rates are approved by the federal government; see the main campus rate agreement.
+We have three employee benefits rates: one for academic departments and programs; one for administrative departments; and one for the Princeton Plasma Physics Laboratory (see the main campus rate agreement.)

 Rate Calculation & Application

-The two main campus billing rates are set in advance of the fiscal year based on projected costs.
+The two main campus billing rates are based on projected costs.
 Any over- or under-recovery is carried forward and built into future rates.
-The separate PPPL benefits rate is adjusted throughout the year to recover the actual fiscal year costs.
+The separate PPPL benefits rate is estimated in advance and adjusted to recover actual costs each fiscal year.
 The tables below apply only to the main campus rates.

 |Major Components (Expense/Salary)||Rate|

-These projected rates are provided for internal University planning purposes only.
-They have not been approved by the federal government.
-On the ORPA website you’ll find approved benefit rates for use in preparing budgets for federally sponsored awards.
+The projected FY2017 rates are approved by the federal government as provisional until amended.
+The FY2018 and FY2019 rates are provided for internal University planning purposes only and have not been approved by the federal government.
+The ORPA website shows the benefit rates that are approved for use in preparing budgets for federally sponsored awards.

 Historical Benefit Billing Rates